cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 -`BytesReceived` - This metric shows the number of bytes received per message type.
 Without DOG, the transactions dominate the number of bytes, while, when enabled, the block parts dominate.

+Newly introduced metrics are:

+- `HaveTxMsgsReceived` -  Number of HaveTx messages received (cumulative).

+- `ResetMsgsSent` - Number of Reset messages sent (cumulative).

+- `DisabledRoutes` - Number of disabled routes.

+- `Redundancy` -  The current level of redundancy computed as the ratio between duplicate and unique transactions.

 ### Configuration parameters